 Horses get amino acids from watermelon rinds.

 Watermelon rind provides the amino acid citrulline.
 Citrulline converts to arginine in the horse’s body.
-Arginine produces nitric oxide used to relax blood vessels and increases blood flow to particular areas.
+Arginine produces nitric oxide used to relax blood vessels and increase blood flow to particular areas.

 It is also credited with lowering blood pressure, promoting vascular health, combating fatigue, stimulating the immune system, fighting cancer, and helping in muscle growth and wound healing.